Nuts&Bolts Logo

 WHAT ARE SOME SIGNS AND SYMPTOMS OF TESTICULAR CANCER?

-Just like any part of your body, nuts experience an array of very normal changes.
+Just like any part of your body, nuts can experience an array of very normal changes.
 Not all irregularities mean cancer.
 But if you notice a lump on your testicle that wasn’t there before, or are concerned about any pain or swelling, it’s best to let a doctor get up close and personal to see what’s going on.

 It’s also a great idea to have a doctor examine your nuts as part of your regular check-up.
 Find someone that you trust and feel comfortable talking to about all of your health issues — especially the ones you find a little embarrassing.

-HOW TO GIVE YOURSELF A TESTICLE EXAM
+HOW TO GIVE YOUR TESTICLES A FEEL

 I think I’ve found something unusual: What should I do?